Smokehouse Dry Rubbed Ribs

 Directions

-Prepare ribs by removing the silver skin from the underside of the rib.
+Prepare ribs by removing the silver skin (the thin membrane) from the underside of the rib.

-Rub generously with BBQ rub and salt and let sit for at least 30 minutes up to 24 hours.
+Rub ribs generously with the Sweet Applewood Barbecue Rub & Seasoning and Smokey Bacon Infused Sea Salt and let sit for at least 30 minutes up to 24 hours.

-Set the grill or smoker to 300F and add ribs meat side up.
-Close the lid and cook ribs for 1 hour.
+Preheat the grill or smoker to 300°F and add the ribs, meat side up.
+Close the lid and cook for 1 hour.

-Remove the ribs and cover in tin foil to prevent them from drying out.
-Add them back to the grill and cook for another 45 minutes.
+Remove the ribs and wrap tightly in foil.
+Return them to the grill and cook for another 45 minutes.

-Brush ribs with half of the balsamic and cook for another 30-45 minutes or until ribs are done.
+Unwrap and brush ribs with half of the Bourbon Barrel Aged Balsamic and cook uncovered for another 30-45 minutes until done.

 Recipe Note